Ripped off by your insurer? You may only have a small window to bring a claim for compensation

 Those that have been wrongly denied or underpaid a claim by their insurer on or after 1 January 2008 have a small window of opportunity to pursue a legacy complaint.

 If you’ve been denied or underpaid a claim under a life insurance or general insurance policy you are encouraged to seek legal advice.
 AFCA accepts complaints in respect of most types of insurance policies, including (but not limited to):

-- life insurance such as income protection as well as funeral, trauma, total and permanent disability (TPD), accidental death and endowment policies
+life insurance such as income protection as well as a funeral, trauma, total and permanent disability (TPD), accidental death and endowment policies

 If you are considering whether or not to lodge an insurance complaint, you should do so well before the deadline of 30 June 2020.